discordeno/serverless-deno-deploy-template/README.md

 ![Environment variables - Deno Deploy](https://i.ibb.co/HXPgQHw/image.png)

-- (**Optional**) Update the deployment URL to the forked or template URL and click on "Deploy" button.
+- Fork the repo with the **Use This Template** button at the top right.
+Then, update the deployment URL to the forked or template URL and click on "Deploy" button.

 ![Deploy from URL - Deno Deploy](https://i.ibb.co/b3VCD4C/image.png)